nayowl/school_district_analysis/README.md

 <sub>Figure 2 Results After Replacement  </sub>

-To have better understanding of the impact after the replacement, here is the summary:
+The following summary is presented to better understanding the impact after the replacement:

 **1. District Summary**